Transport through Nodal Surface Semimetal-Superconductor junction in absence/presence of light irradiation: An NSSM-SC Junction

 \section{An NSSM-SC Junction}

 As mentioned above, here we describe the scattering processes and conductance via a junction of a NSSM material with a proximity induced $s$-wave superconductor.
 We consider the nodal surface to be perpendicular to the interface and the formalism is discussed accordingly.
 Particularly, we take the NSSM and SC to be located in the regions $x<0$ and $x > 0$, respectively, with the NSSM-SC interface being at $x = 0$.
 A step potential given as $V(x)=V_s\Theta(x)$ is considered that vanishes in the normal side.
-In the NSSM considered, the NS is brought about by non-symmorphic symmetry where the NS appears usually at the BZ boundary.
-In the present case the NS is denoted by the $k_z=\pi$ plane.
-About a point $k_0=(0,0,\pi)$ on that plane, we can write the continuum model of the NSSM at $k=k_0+q$ as $H=H(q)=Aq_z(q_x\sigma_x+q_y\sigma_y)+Bq_z\sigma_z$.
-Here for simplicity we consider $A=B=1$\cite{jpcm}.